The DoD is investigating Michael Flynn, former NSA, for taking foreign government payments

 Chaffetz and Cummings released a joint statement this week revealing the White House had denied their request for documents relating to Flynn.
 Chaffetz said he believes the administration simply does not possess the documents, while Cummings has said they are intentionally withholding information about Flynn.

-"I don't understand why the White house is covering up for Michael Flynn," Cummings said Thursday.
+"I don't understand why the White house is covering up for Michael Flynn," Cummings told reporters.